 Various applicators and brushers

-If you are unsure of make-up and which ones are best for you then please visit me for a make-up lesson where I will be happy to go through your make-up and discuss which to keep and which to ditch and how to add new products in to update your every day look, along with lots of tips and hints.
+If you are new to make-up and which colours and products are best for you then please visit me for a make-up lesson where I will be happy to go through your make-up and discuss which to keep and which to ditch and how to add new products in to update your every day look, along with lots of tips and hints.
 I use the fabulous range of Colour Me Beautiful cosmetics and will advise you which are the correct formulations and colours for you to use to give you a confident, youthful and healthy look.
-I keep a full range in stock so you can go home and put it in to practice straight away.